microsoft/aroworkshop/_entries/03-07 networking.md

 ---
 sectionid: network
 sectionclass: h2
-title: Networking
+title: Networking and Scaling
 parent-id: lab-clusterapp
 ---

 ## Part 3: Using Shifty to become familiar with OpenShift (continued)

-### Intra-cluster networking
+### Intra-cluster networking and scalin
-In this section well take a look at how Shifty can be configured using [ConfigMaps](https://docs.openshift.com/container-platform/3.11/dev_guide/configmaps.html), [Secrets](https://docs.openshift.com/container-platform/3.11/dev_guide/secrets.html), and [Environment Variables](https://docs.openshift.com/container-platform/3.11/dev_guide/environment_variables.html).
-This section won't go into details explaining each, but show you how they are exposed to the application.
-Click the links above if you want to find out more about each or you can also go to the Kubernetes documentation.
+In this section we'll see how Shifty uses intra-cluster networking to seperate functions out by using microservices and visualize the scaling of pods.  (**TODO: FILL OUT**)

+### Networking
+**Step 1:** Click on "Networking" in the left menu

+**Step 2:** The left tile titled "Hostname Lookup" illustrates how the service name created for a pod can be used to translate into an internal ClusterIP address.

+Let's review how this application is set up.